-The Nursing and Midwifery Council has a duty to review the standards of proficiency it sets for the professions it registers on a regular basis to ensure that standards remain contemporary and fit for purpose in order to protect the public.
-In reviewing the standards, we have taken into account the changes that are taking place in society and health care, and the implications these have for registered nurses of the future in terms of their role, knowledge and skill requirements.
+The Nursing and Midwifery Council has a duty to review the standards of proficiency that we set for the professions we regulate on a regular basis.
+This is to ensure that our standards remain contemporary and fit for purpose to protect the public.
+In reviewing the standards, we have considered the changes that are taking place in society and health care, and the implications these have for registered nurses of the future in terms of their role, knowledge and skill requirements.

-The proficiencies in this document therefore specify the knowledge and skills that registered nurses must demonstrate when caring for people of all ages and across all care settings.
-They reflect what the public can expect nurses to know and be able to do in order to deliver safe, compassionate and effective nursing care.
-They also provide a benchmark for nurses from the European Economic Area (EEA), European Union (EU) and overseas wishing to join the UK register, as well as for those who plan to return to practice after a period of absence.
+The proficiencies in this document specify the knowledge and skills that registered nurses must demonstrate when caring for people of all ages and across all care settings.
+They reflect what the public can expect nurses to know and be able to do to deliver safe, kind and effective nursing care.

+They also provide a benchmark for nurses from overseas wishing to join the UK register, as well as for those who plan to return to practice after a period of absence.